zairahms/zairahms.github.io/index.md

 I sometimes collect what I read [here](/Reading-Writing).
 <br />

-Having multiple hobbies and interests can feel overwhelming.
+Having multiple hobbies and interests can feel overwhelming 🙂
 <br />

 Ironically, the wide variety of things that I've read and my experiences,